xbeaudouin/Domoticz-Unifi-Presence/README.md

 ## Versions

 1.0.0: First release
-    2.0.0: New connection code, new function to block and unblock user devices
+2.0.0: New connection code, new function to block and unblock user devices 3.0.0: Third release: complete rewrite of requesting details and creating devices.
+Delete alle devices and delete the 'devicetable.txt file within de plugin folder.
+3.0.2: Bug resolved
+3.0.4: Bug when using Domoticz container
+3.0.5: Added some checks and USL16LP.
+New switch added to enable or disable status changes of the internal devices.
+Phone changes are still reported in the log.
+3.0.6: Added UAP U6-Enterprise and UDR.
+Not sure if UDR works with the plugin 3.0.7: Add code (for testing) to solve SSL errors 3.0.8: Added UniFi Switch Flex
+4.0.0: Changed start sequence.

 ## Introduction
 There is a good Dzvents script, but I wanted to create a plugin for this.